Seanico25/road_requests_exercise/Seanico25.md

  # Road Requests Exercise

-> My collections for this assignment  was "Cities-and-towns" i thught it was very interesting, the link to it in webpage format is: https://www.loc.gov/collections/cities-and-towns very.
+> My collections for this assignment  was "Cities-and-Towns" i thught it was very interesting, the link to it in webpage format is: https://www.loc.gov/collections/cities-and-towns very.

-## Json
+## JSON

 # Findings on Json view
 * This format is a self-describing and for some very easy to understand it also has various software tools to help navigate throught this program.